 The identity of the reporting person may not be disclosed to anyone beyond the authorized staff without the explicit consent of this person, or when such disclosure is necessary and proportionate under the Union or national law.
 The reporting person needs to be informed of the latter prior to the disclosure unless such information would jeopardize the related investigations or judicial proceedings.
 The same duty of confidentiality also applies to any other information from which the identity of the reporting person may be directly or indirectly deduced.

-legal entities need to establish procedures for internal reporting and their diligent follow-up.
+Legal entities need to establish procedures for internal reporting and their diligent follow-up.
 The information must be clear and easily accessible.

 The procedures hence need to regulate the reporting itself, as well as any action that will be taken by the recipient of a report to assess the accuracy of the allegations made in the report and, where relevant, to address the reported breach, including through actions such as an internal enquiry, an investigation, prosecution, an action for recovery of funds, or the closure of the procedure.

-The information regarding the use of internal reporting channels and regarding the procedures for reporting externally to competent authorities are required to be clear and easily accessible.
+Under Whistleblowing law, the information regarding the use of internal reporting channels and regarding the procedures for reporting externally to competent authorities are required to be clear and easily accessible.

-The reports can be handled internally or by a third-party provider. independence and absence of conflict of interest must be ensured.
+According to the EU Whistleblower Directive, the reports can be handled internally or by a third-party provider. independence and absence of conflict of interest must be ensured.
 A person or a department is required to be designated for operating internal reporting channels.

 The latter includes receiving the reports and maintaining communication with the reporting person, as well as asking for further information from and providing feedback to that reporting person.
 This task may be outsourced to third-party providers such as external counsel, external reporting-platform providers, law firms, auditors, employees‘ representatives and alike.
 Effective guarantees and safeguards in respect of independence, confidentiality, data protection and secrecy should be in place at the third-party service providers, as well.
 The follow-up on the report may be conducted by a designated, competent and impartial person or department.
 This person or department may be the same as the one operating the reporting channel.
 Who this person or department is, depends on the size and structure of each individual organization.
 However, the most appropriate person or department should have such function in the organization that ensures independence and absence of conflict of interest.
 Usually such tasks are performed by a chief compliance or an HR officer, an integrity officer, a legal or privacy officer, a chief financial officer, a chief audit executive or a member of the board.
 Private legal entities with 50 to 249 workers are allowed to share resources for receiving reports and for conducting any subsequent investigations.

-The reporting person needs to be informed of the receipt of the report within 7 days and provided feedback no later than after 3 months.
+Under the EU Whistleblower Directive, the reporting person needs to be informed of the receipt of the report within 7 days and provided feedback no later than after 3 months.
 The receipt of the report needs to be acknowledged to the reporting person within seven days of receiving the report.
 There is no exemption to this obligation, whereas when reporting externally the competent authority can omit such an acknowledgment when the reporting person explicitly requested so or where it reasonably believes that that would jeopardise the protection of the reporting person’s identity.

 The internal procedures need to define a reasonable timeframe for providing feedback to the reporting person.
 This may not exceed three months from the acknowledgment of the receipt or the expiry of the abovementioned seven-day period.

 The feedback is required to inform the reporting person of the action envisaged or taken as follow-up and of the grounds for such follow-up.
-If no appropriate action is taken within this time period, the reporting person may publicly disclose the breach and still qualify for the protection against retaliation under the Directive.
+If no appropriate action is taken within this time period, the reporting person may publicly disclose the breach and still qualify for the protection against retaliation under the whistleblowing law.
 Of course, the appropriateness of the follow-up is a legal standard and its assessment will depend on the circumstances of each case and of the nature of the rules that have been reported breached.